Coconut and Almond Milk in Cartons Not a Healthy BuyUpdated: July 10, 2017Healthy Living, Healthy Pregnancy, Baby & Child

 Healthy Alternatives to Coconut Milk and Almond Milk in Cartons

 Coconut milk and almond milk should be healthy and they can be if they are produced at home without these dangerous additives.
-I wrote an in depth post on how to easily make these healthful beverages yourself in a post called The Three Best Alternatives to Milk.
+I wrote an in depth post on how to easily make these nondairy beverages yourself.
+This recipe for wild rice milk is a good option as well.

 Believe it or not, even organic coconut milk in BPA free cans would be a better alternative to cartons of coconut milk based on my label inspection!